krystynakono/the_moodie_foodie/README.md

 We will return only one matching restaurant with relvant information to take the stress out of deciding where to eat.
 The user can either:
-  A. Go enjoy themselves a meal.
+- Go enjoy themselves a meal.
-  B. Save the restaurant for future  reference.
+- Save the restaurant for future  reference.
-  C. Play Restaurant Roulette until satisfied.
+- Play Restaurant Roulette until satisfied.

 !['login page'](http://i.imgur.com/dljibx7.png)